City of Lausanne

-The Olympic Capital, headquarters of the International Olympic Committee (IOC) and seat of a large number of international sport federations, Lausanne is the global centre of sport administration.
+The Olympic Capital, headquarters of the Internatonal Olympic Committee (IOC) and seat of a large number of international sport federations, Lausanne is the global centre of sport administration.

-As a long-standing university town, Lausanne is proud to welcome a diversity of renowntraining centres such as the University of Lausanne (UNIL), the Federal Institute of Technology (the EPFL), the Institute for Management Development (IMD, considered to be on a par with Harvard Business School), the Lausanne Hotel School (EHL, the world’sleading hotel school) or the school of higher education in art and design (ECAL).
+As a long-standing university town, Lausanne is proud to welcome a diversity of reknown training centres such as the University of Lausanne (UNIL), the Federal Institute of Technology (the EPFL), the Institute for Management Development (IMD, considered to be on a par with Harvard Business School), the Lausanne Hotel School (EHL, the world’s leading hotel school) or the School of Higher Education in Art and Design (ECAL).

 University of Lausanne (UNIL)

 The University of Lausanne, UNIL, is a research institution where 13,400 students and 2,300 researchers work and study.
 It is focused on Medicine, Life Sciences, Geosciences, Environment, Business, Humanities and Social Sciences.
 Emphasis is placed on an interdisciplinary approach, with close cooperation between students, teaching staff and professors.
 As well as its achievements in research, the UNIL is renowned for its innovative teaching and for the strong support it offers to young researchers.

 The UNIL attracts researchers and students from the five continents: more than 33% of the teaching staff and 25% of the students are foreign nationals.
 It actively encourages exchanges by establishing cooperation agreements with partner universities all over the world.